Make the best senior care decision

 Policyholders can explore many different options, such as the following:

-If you use life insurance to pay for independent living, it’s vital to consult your insurance company to understand specific regulations and details.
+If you use life insurance to pay for independent living costs, it’s vital to consult your insurance company to understand specific regulations and details.

 A house stands out as a majority of seniors’ most significant asset, but selling other items helps generate value, as well.
 For example, a couple moving into independent living may consider sharing a vehicle and selling their second car.

 Though rare, some public benefits may help seniors manage independent living costs.
-In many situations, the following public benefits do help pay for independent living:
+In many situations, the following public benefits can help offset rent in independent living communities:

 Yet as they continue to age and require more care, seniors may find that independent living no longer meets their needs.
 As they assess how to pay for senior living, seniors can be proactive by also planning for what comes next, including payment options for assisted living and payment help for memory care.